Extension Theory and Krein-type Resolvent Formulas for Nonsmooth Boundary Value Problems: Neumann-type conditions

 The preceding choices of $L$ are the most natural ones in connection with applications to physical problems.
 One can of course more generally choose $L$ abstractly to be of a convenient form and derive $C$ from it as in \eqref{tag2.11b}.

 Besides the Kre\u\i{}n-type resolvent formulas, there are many other applications of the characterization of realizations in terms of the operators $L$.
 Let us mention numerical range estimates and lower bounds, and coerciveness estimates, as e.g.\ in \cite{Grubb71}, and spectral asymptotics estimates as e.g.\ in \cite{Grubb74}, for the smooth case.
-Both papers are followed up in the recent literature with further developments, and there remain unsolved questions, particularly for nonsmooth domains.
+Both papers are followed up in the recent literature with further developments.
+Spectral asymptotic formulas (Weyl-type spectral estimates) have been worked out in Grubb \cite{G12} for the boundary term in the Kre\u\i{}n formula \eqref{tag7.4}, and show the expected appearance of the boundary dimension $n-1$.